Gabs-Financial/gabs-invest/README.md

 # gabs-invest
-This is the monorepo for Gabs
+This is the monorepo for Gabs Invest App